paramothers/docs/bootstrap/Parambootstrap.md

    - BootStrap 3 use CSS3, and HTML 5

  it uses JQuery
- it introduce some of Meta attrubite
+ it introduce some of Meta attribute

 other CSS framework are